magento/knowledge-base/src/troubleshooting/general/mysql-server-has-gone-away-error-on-magento-commerce-cloud.md

 ---
-title: MySQL server has gone away​ error on Magento Commerce Cloud
+title: MySQL server has gone away​ error on Adobe Commerce on cloud
-labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce Cloud,MySQL,cron,deployment fails,error,log,time-out
+labels: 2.3,2.3.x,2.4,2.4.x,Magento,MySQL,cron,deployment fails,error,log,time-out,Adobe Commerce,cloud infrastructure
 ---

 This article talks about the solution for the issue where you receive an " *SQL server has gone away* " error message in the `cron.log` file.
-A range of symptoms including image file importing issues or deployment failure may be experienced. **
+A range of symptoms including image file importing issues or deployment failure may be experienced.

 ## Affected products and versions

-* Magento Commerce Cloud, all [supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf) .
+* Adobe Commerce on cloud infrastructure, all [supported versions](https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf).

 ## Issue

 You receive an " *SQL server has gone away* " error message in the `cron.log` file.

  <span class="wysiwyg-underline">Steps to reproduce</span>

 Import files and trigger a deployment.

  <span class="wysiwyg-underline">Expected result</span>

 Successful deployment.

  <span class="wysiwyg-underline">Actual result</span>

 Error message in `cron.log` :" *SQLSTATE\[HY000\] \[2006\] MySQL server has gone away at/app/AAAAAAAAA/vendor/magento/zendframework1/library/Zend/Db/Adapter/Pdo/Abstract.php:144"*

 ## Cause